Overview

 This will now be used as the default layout used for all your pages.
 We'll discuss overriding this later on in the guide.

-Blog Posts Template
+Blog Posts Layout

 <html>